 Pretty much everyone knows that bar charts are a great way to visualize your data.

-- everyone understands them starting in grade school.
-People know how bar graphs work.
+- Reason 1: People know how bar charts work.

-Now, most people have created lots of bar charts for school projects or maybe in Excel.
+You have probably created bar charts on paper or even in Excel.

 How to Make a Basic Tableau Bar Chart

-- Drag and drop a measure field from the lower left of the scren to the Rows shelf at the top of the screen
+- Drag and drop a measure field from the lower left of the screen to the Rows shelf at the top of the screen

 - Drag and drop a dimension field from the upper left of the screen to the Columns shelf at the top of the screen

-Try making a simple bar chart in Tableau
+Your turn!
+Try making a simple bar chart in Tableau.

-How to Make Grouped Bar Charts in Tableau
+How to Make Clustered Bar Charts in Tableau

 If you want to compare sales across multiple dimensions (like sales by customer segment and order year, as you see below) then you definitely want a grouped bar chart.